ds4se/chapters/pgbovine/PreppingData.md

 In that case, consider storing each record of raw data *inside of* the corresponding record in the cleaned data set.
-That way, if you find an abnormal record in your cleaned data set, you can immediately see what raw data it came from, which will make it easier for you to debug.
+That way, if you find an abnormal record in your cleaned data set, you can immediately see what raw data it came from, which will make it easier to debug.

-However, doing so will double your storage requirements and might make certain analysis operations a bit slower, so use this technique only when you can spare the dip in efficiency.
+However, doing so will double your storage requirements and make certain analysis operations a bit slower, so use this technique only when you can stand the loss in efficiency.

 ### Finally, write a verifier program to check the integrity of your cleaned data

-Along with your parser, also write a verifier that walks over the cleaned data after parsing and checks that it conforms to the format that you expect.
-You have no control over the niceness of the raw data, but you have all the control over the cleaned data, since you parsed it.
+Along with your parser, also write a verifier program that walks over the cleaned data and checks (asserts) that it conforms to the format that you expect.
+You have no control over the quality of the raw data, but you have *all the control* over the cleaned data, since your program parsed it.
-Thus, make sure that it does, in fact, conform to your schema and expectations.
+Thus, make sure that it does, in fact, conform to your own schema and expectations.

 This final step is *very important* because after you finish parsing,